 All contributors can be contacted via email@example.com

-Cassie Brummitt is a second-year PhD student whose research focuses on the role of paratexts in constructing the Harry Potter franchise as a transmedia phenomenon.
+Cassie Brummitt is a fourth-year PhD student whose research focuses on the role of paratexts in constructing the Harry Potter franchise as a transmedia phenomenon.
 She teaches part-time at De Montfort University and also works at Phoenix, Leicester’s independent cinema.
 Her research interests include contemporary adaptation, transmediality, franchising, paratextual studies, digital marketing, popular culture, new media, and contemporary Hollywood cinema.
 Outside of academia, she enjoys reading fantasy novels, playing board games, going to the theatre, and the Oxford comma.
 She is also a Harry Potter fan.

 James Fenwick is a PhD candidate at De Montfort University, researching the role of the producer on the films of Stanley Kubrick.
 His main research interests are 1970s Hollywood and cult cinema.
 He has a forthcoming chapter on Hollywood runaway productions in Routledge’s Companion to British Cinema History.
 In addition, he is a Bob Dylan obsessive and addicted to coffee.

-Kieran Foster is an AHRC/M3C funded PhD student currently in his first year of study.
+Kieran Foster is an AHRC/M3C funded PhD student currently in his third year of study.
 His main research area is in the study of Hammer Films, specifically using the Script Archive to uncover and research some of the lost/unmade films of Hammer.
 Other research interests include adaptation, British film history, and contemporary Hollywood cinema.
 Outside of academia, Kieran enjoys travelling, socialising and going to the cinema.

-Frances Galt is a third year PhD student working on the AHRC-funded project ‘A History of Women in the British Film and Television Industries’, led by Dr Melanie Bell and Dr Vicky Ball.
+Frances Galt is a final year PhD student working on the AHRC-funded project ‘A History of Women in the British Film and Television Industries’, led by Dr Melanie Bell and Dr Vicky Ball.
 Her research examines the relationship between women workers and the Association of Cinematograph, Television and Allied Technicians (ACTT) in the film and television industries between 1960 and 1989.
 Frances’ main research interest is in women’s labour history, particularly women’s political activism and participation in the trade union movement.
 Outside of academia she enjoys sewing and watching television, and is also a massive Strictly fan.